Dosbodoke/firechat/README.md

 The idea came from an video from the youtube channel **Fireship**, after whatching, I decided to make a version with more features.

+**This documentation is a guide of how this application was built.**

 [![Fireship video](https://img.youtube.com/vi/zQyrwxMPm88/0.jpg)](https://www.youtube.com/watch?v=zQyrwxMPm88&t)

 # Initial Setup